Hello world

 Now, on to thoughts and reactions:

-More and more analytics platforms (like Hotjar, Fullystory, and even Google Tag Manager) provide ways to track rage clicks.
+It seems like more and more analytics platforms (like Hotjar, Fullystory, and even Google Tag Manager) provide ways to track these rage clicks

 As for my clients’ requests to report the number of rage clicks in a usability testing scenario, why would we want to do this?
-Certainly, we have other measures we could report to better and more precisely summarize the usability of a system than rage click frequency.
+Certainly, we have other measures we could report to better and more precisely summarize the usability of the system than rage click frequency.
 Further, if we did have a rage click, would it not be better to describe why it happened qualitatively?
-I’ll go on record saying that I think rage clicks are cool and that tracking them is a smart way of problem discovery.
-However, they seem to have little utility as a summative or prescriptive measure.
+I’ll go on record as saying that I think rage clicks are cool, and that tracking them is a smart way of problem discovery, however, they seem to have little utility as a standalone measure.

 Takeaways:

-Implementing passive rage click tracking has emerged as a great way for teams to identify areas of their interfaces needing improvement.
+Implementing passive rage click tracking has emerged as a great way for teams to identify areas of their interfaces in need of improvement

-The utility of rage clicks as an outcome measure in usability testing is questionable, given more prescriptive and precise alternatives (e.g., you’ll get more milage out of measuring other behavioral metrics, like time on task, and attitudinal measures, like SEQ, when doing usability testing).
+The utility of rage clicks as an outcome measure in usability testing is questionable, given better alternatives

 The Spirit of Kaizen: Creating Lasting Excellence One Small Step at a Time